liferay-design/liferay.design/src/markdown/team/garcia-laura.md

 ## Last book you read? 📖

-The Urban Monk by Pedram Shojai
+The Urban Monk by Pedram Shojai.

 ## Most effective productivity booster? 🧘🏻‍♀️